 Where To Get It

 If you live in the US, you can order the Velpro Choke Free Mesh Harness from Amazon (affiliate link).
+I don’t see an obvious size chart on Amazon so here is the one listed on the Choke-free website:

 The other day, one of our Facebook fans saw a photo of Gretel in the harness and asked me where someone in lower mainland Canada could get the harness.